MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/best-practices/business-logic/manage-plug-ins-single-solution.md

 ## Guidance

-The definition of a Plug-in assembly should be maintained within a single solution.
+The definition of a plug-in assembly should be maintained within a single solution.
 You may want to have a separate solution that contains only plug-in definitions to help manage the plug-ins.

 ## Problematic patterns

-Below are two examples of the condition for this error may occur.
+Below are two examples of the condition where this error may occur.
 In both examples, there is a Plug-in Assembly representing the BasicPlugin.dll file.
 Both examples will fail with error: `PluginType [BasicPlugin.CreateAccount] not found in PluginAssembly`.

 ### Example 1: Upgrade an existing solution